dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 All three spatial dimensions are bundled together as one imaginary factor.
-If the three imaginaries are kept separate, a graph of SU(2) results which I am suggeting as a sphere:
+If the three imaginaries are kept separate, a graph of SU(2) results which I am suggesting as a sphere:

 ![](SU2.no_label.png)

 To be honest, I don't deeply understand these graphs at this point.
 That can be a sign one is doing research: things are precisely defined but all the implications are not clear.
-One can be inside the circle or sphere, on the circle or sphere, or outsite.
+One can be inside the circle or sphere, on the circle or sphere, or outside.
 It will take many particles to create such a structure since half the points have a space-like separation.
 How exactly is this related to charge conservation?

 Lubos wrote "so the 4 real components in a quaternion still have the Euclidean, rather than Minkowskian, signature.
 I call this sophisticated garbage.
-The Minkowski metric tensor thakes two 4-vectors and returns one real number.
+The Minkowski metric tensor takes two 4-vectors and returns one real number.
 The elements along the diagonal of the 4x4 matrix are +--- or -+++ for a signature of +2 or -2 respectively.
 If instead one works with a Euclidean metric tensor, then all the elements on the diagonal are ++++ for a signature of +4.

 Quaternions don't use a metric tensor.
 Ever.
-QUaternions are neither covariant nor contravariant 4-vectors living in a tangent space.
-If one represents a quaternion as a matrix, onlyt the first term of that lives along the diagonal of the 4x4 matrix.
+Quaternions are neither covariant nor contravariant 4-vectors living in a tangent space.
+If one represents a quaternion as a matrix, only the first term of that lives along the diagonal of the 4x4 matrix.
 The signature of the matrix is either +4 or -4, depending only on the sign of the first term.
 There is nothing wrong with working with both the square of a quaternion *and* the norm of a quaternion.
 This is